populist-vote/web/README.md

 First, download the necessary dependencies with `pnpm install`

 Then, run `pnpm generate` to generate the typings and hooks from the Populist API.
 More on this below.
+If you are attempting to generate against a local instance of the API server, make sure it is running first and prefix the command with `NODE_EXTRA_CA_CERTS="$(mkcert -CAROOT)/rootCA.pem"` to ensure node can use the local CA.

 Now you can run the development server: